Rjesh2006/GENERAL_keyword.md/README.md

-   - CLOUD COMPUTING
+   - *CLOUD COMPUTING*

      One type of cloud service would be streaming platforms for audio or video, where the actual media files are stored remotely.
 Another would be data storage platforms like Google Drive, Dropbox, OneDrive, or Box

-   - EDGE COMPUTING
+   - *EDGE COMPUTING*

      moves computer storage and processing (now often just called “compute”) to the edge of the network.
 ![image](https://github.com/Rjesh2006/Rjesh2006/assets/143868643/3c37249c-4402-43f5-8202-90e91f4d958a)

-   - CLUSTER COMPUTING
+   - *CLUSTER COMPUTING*

      A computer cluster is a set of computers that work together so that they can be viewed as a single system
 ![image](https://github.com/Rjesh2006/Rjesh2006/assets/143868643/b6ad9905-45fd-4607-b8d7-ea913922873d)

-   - DISTRIBUTED COMPUTING
+    - *DISTRIBUTED COMPUTING*

      the method of making multiple computers work together to solve a common problem.
 It makes a computer network appear as a powerful single computer that provides large-scale resources to deal with complex challenges.
 ![image](https://github.com/Rjesh2006/Rjesh2006/assets/143868643/29eb76f8-46bd-426a-a2ac-ca566098b5fc)

-   - CENTRALISED COMPUTING
+   - *CENTRALISED COMPUTING*

      Centralized computing is computing done at a central location, using terminals that are attached to a central computer.
 The computer itself may control all the peripherals directly (if they are physically connected to the central computer), or they may be attached via a terminal server.
     ![image](https://github.com/Rjesh2006/Rjesh2006/assets/143868643/3f4a3739-3dbb-4b74-b540-3c37c5fd7d45)

-   - DECENTRALIZED COMPUTING
+   - *DECENTRALIZED COMPUTING*

    an architectural style in which there is no central point of authority to control access to data or logic that resides within a network
   ![image](https://github.com/Rjesh2006/Rjesh2006/assets/143868643/4f1bb91a-b499-480c-b330-82064d8a2235)

-  * Centralised Vs Decentralised*
+*Centralised Vs Decentralised*

-   - Centralized networks are owned and operated by a single entity, while decentralized networks are spread out and owned by multiple entities.
+   -  and operated by a single entity, while decentralized networks are spread out and owned by multiple entities.
 ![image](https://github.com/Rjesh2006/Rjesh2006/assets/143868643/ed2e49c3-7ec8-4633-abe4-a799c40fa2df)